 Denon focuses on dynamic precision and detail, while Marantz emphasizes warmth, richness, and pure analog character.

-In this 2025 head-to-head, we compare the Denon PMA-1600NE and the new Marantz Model 50 to help you decide which suits your system.
+In this 2026 head-to-head comparison, we examine the Denon PMA-1600NE and the Marantz Model 50 to help you decide which best suits your system.

 Quick TL;DR